xboxhacker/Tilted-Bed-Conveyor/README.md

  ---

- # Tesing Volumetric Flow in Orca
+ # Testing Volumetric Flow in Orca
 I have created a STEP file for testing flow.
 It can be found here: https://www.printables.com/model/1228148 You need to replace the `SpeedTestStructure.step` in the orca folder.
 Make sure to make a backup!